 If you don’t have the time, money, knowledge or momentum to catch that trophy keyword, consider other keywords that are more realistic.
 Look at keywords in your niche where the ranked pages aren't quite as imposing.

-Like I said before, you can’t expect to catch a big fish keyword with a wooden fishing pole and without line and bait.
+Like I said before, you can't expect to catch a big fish keyword with a wooden fishing pole and without line and bait.
 You need the right resources to go after serious keywords.
-If it’s obvious that your competition has an SEO team, whether in-house or an outsourced SEO firm, you might want to do the same.
+If it's obvious that your competition has an SEO team, whether in-house or an outsourced digital marketing agency, you might want to do the same.
 If the keyword(s) you want to rank for is going to be a game changer for your business, consider investing some serious money.

 Remember, You Still Need to Perform Keyword Research